OpenNMT/CTranslate/README.md

 ## Dependencies

-* `Boost`
 * `Eigen` > 3.3

+Compiling executables additionally requires:

+* `Boost` (`program_options`)

 ## Compiling

-*CMake and a compiler that supports the C++11 standard are required to compile the project.*

-*Instructions below are given for a Linux system.
-On MacOS, generated library will be a .dylib, on Windows a .dll.*
+*CMake and a compiler that supports the C++11 standard are required to compile the project.
+Instructions below are given for a Linux system.
+On Mac OS, generated library will be a .dylib, on Windows a .dll.*

 ```
 mkdir build